 He yells out to the old geezers “It’s cheaper than a station wagon.”

 The hearse pulls away.
 The four old men remain leering at them as they drive off.
-The tone has been set as the cantankerous old foursome say “Good Riddance.”
+The tone has been set as the cantankerous old foursome says “Good Riddance.”

 Driving down the old road, the hauntingly poignant intonation of the piano and guitar moves the journey along a bit further still.

-The slight moment of conflict between two worlds, generations has been left behind them in the dirt road, and we are back on the path toward Jessica’s sojourn with madness.
+The slight moment of conflict between two worlds, generations have been left behind them on the dirt road, and we are back on the path toward Jessica’s sojourn with madness.

 Poking through the musical atmosphere is almost the presence of a banjo, a warbling of a wild bird, and the hearse comes to a stop.

-A frightening sound that accompanies the next frame.
-A door, a porch, and an obscuring camera angle hindering us from seeing the figure that is rocking back and forth.
+A frightening sound accompanies the next frame.
+A door, a porch, and an obscuring camera angle hinder us from seeing the figure that is rocking back and forth.
 A creepy moment that sparks more creepy moments to come.

 Now the inner spirits, the voices that haunt Jessica’s mind begin their diatribe.
-Jessica’s elation has been transmuted into fear, paranoia and abjection.
+Jessica’s elation has been transmuted into fear, paranoia, and abjection.
 The lower male voice is more incoherent, but a more lucid female voice asks her “Jessica why have you come here?”
 Jessica holds her head as if to squeeze the thoughts out of there.
-The buzz saw, the rapacious wires that drone as part of the soundtrack, the underlying score to Jessica’s questionable madness culminate in a moment of quiet frenzy.
+The buzz saw the rapacious wires that drone as part of the soundtrack, and the underlying score to Jessica’s questionable madness culminate in a moment of a quiet frenzy.